 Partners & Supporters

 As a charity, Open Age relies on a range of support to keep running the activities, classes and social groups that our members truly love.
-The community and work we do here would not be what it is today without the help of our fantastic funders.
+The community and work we do here would not be what it is today without the help of our fantastic funders and partners.

 Open Age Awarded the ActiveWestminster Mark